 Truth be told, my feelings were hurt.

 See, I know how many hours (way too many) museum employees devote for (much too) little compensation to provide meaningful opportunities for visitors to engage, learn from and be motivated and inspired by objects in collections across the world.
 This is a nearly impossible task, borne of love.
-Somewhere, right at this moment, curators, educators, conservators, fabricators, designers, librarians and new media specialists are wracking their brains trying to boil thousands of years of art history down into an approachable form that doesn’t require a PhD to comprehend, while upholding rigorous scholarly standards.
+Somewhere, right at this moment, curators, educators, conservators, fabricators, designers, librarians and social media specialists are wracking their brains trying to boil thousands of years of art history down into an approachable form that doesn’t require a PhD to comprehend, while simultaneiously upholding rigorous scholarly standards.
 Employees from the front line to the administrative offices are working hard to make museums places of inclusion rather than exclusion, to ensure that every experience–website, studio art class, parking garage, museum store, restaurant, library, restroom–is a pleasant one.

-I’ve attended meetings where language and image choices are debated for hours in an attempt to both serve the art and those engaging with it.
+I’ve attended meetings where language and image choices are debated for hours in an attempt to serve both the art and those engaging with it.
 The conversations are simultaneously heated, hilarious, insightful and tedious.
-Why, you often think, is this so flipping important?
+Why, I often think, is this so flipping important?
 Does anyone care about this stuff besides us?
 The answer is yes and no, for reasons too numerous to count.
 But if we choose to determine if our efforts are worthwhile simply by the number of people who enter the door, or whom is worthy of experiencing these efforts by measuring what we can take from them, then why bother even asking the question?